Gunmen attack Afghan hospital where MSF aid group runs a clinic

 The Taliban say they are holding back from attacking urban centres and their operations are aimed at government security forces.

+Also on Tuesday, 40 people were killed or wounded in an attack at the funeral of a police commander in the eastern province of Nangarhar, according to Attaullah Khogyani, a spokesman for the provincial government.

-Reporting by Abdul Qadir Sediqi, Hamid Shalizi and Rupam Jain; Writing by Charlotte Greenfield; Editing by Christian Schmollinger, Robert Birsel
+Reporting by Abdul Qadir Sediqi and Hamid Shalizi; additional reportingby Rupam Jain and Ahmad Sultan; Writing by Charlotte Greenfield; Editing by Christian Schmollinger, Robert Birsel